Garden Railway Operations

 The dispatcher hard at work.

 My wife Lela operated as the trainman directing the engineer on tasks along the route.
-Her job was to ensure the manifest was correct and the proper cars were dropped, picked up or moved as well as
+Her job was to ensure the manifest was correct and the proper cars were dropped, picked up or moved as well as aligning the switches.

 Setting the turnout for the meet.